Big Pigeon in Southwest Iowa

 • Great Britain and the British Commonwealth and Empire, led by the eloquent Winston Churchill.

 • The Soviet Union (from June 1941), also referred to as the U.S.S.R. and Russia, was led by Josef Stalin, who in some ways was even more brutal than Hitler.
-Germany and the Soviet Union formed an ad hoc alliance in August 1939, before the invasion of Poland began WWII.
+Germany and the Soviet Union formed an ad hoc alliance in August 1939, before WWII began with the invasion of Poland.
 Germany then invaded the Soviet Union in June 1941, whereupon The Soviet Union joined the Western Allies.
 The Soviet Union suffered the most casualties, both military and civilian.

 • The United States, whose active participation in the War with Germany began with a declaration of war by Germany in December 1941 after the Japanese attack on US military forces at Pearl Harbor.